vmware-archive/nsxraml/md-version/nsxvapi.md

 6.2.3 | Method introduced.

 ## arpMAC
-Working with IP Discovery and MAC Learning for Logical Switches
+Working With IP Discovery and MAC Learning for Logical Switches
 ==============
 You can enable IP discovery (ARP suppression) and MAC learning for logical switches or dvPortGroup.
 Enabling MAC learning builds a VLAN - MAC